 The free movement of people in the European Union (EU) is one of four basic rights guaranteed by the EU charter.
-"There were over 37.7 million foreigners in EU and EFTA [European Free Trade countries attract the most immigrants?" swissinfo.ch, 5 December 2017).

-Association] countries in 2015-8% of the total population.
-More than 45% of these foreigners were from an EU or EFTA state" ("Which European")
+"There were over 37.7 million foreigners in EU and EFTA [European Free Trade Association] countries in 2015-8% of the total population.
+More than 45% of these foreigners were from an EU or EFTA state" ("Which European In the European In